 2 cups reserved mushroom stock (from rehydrating the dried mushrooms)

-2 tbsp chopped fresh dill or Italian parsley, plus extra for garnish
+2 tbsp chopped fresh dill or Italian parsley, oplus extra for garnish

 2 tbsp Worcestershire sauce

 4 cups of stemmed and chopped kale or spinach